cosmos/cosmos-sdk/examples/examples.md

 Lets now try to send from bob back to alice:

 ```
-basecli send --name=bob --amount=3000mycoin --to=90B0B9BE0914ECEE0B6DB74E67B07A00056B9BBD --sequence=1 --chain-id=test-chain-AE4XQo
+basecli send --name=bob --amount=3000mycoin --to=90B0B9BE0914ECEE0B6DB74E67B07A00056B9BBD
+--sequence=1 --chain-id=test-chain-AE4XQo
 ```

-Notice that the sequence is now 1, since we have already recorded bobs 1st transaction as sequnce 0.
+Notice that the sequence is now 1, since we have already recorded bobs 1st transaction as `sequnce 0`.
 Also note the ``hash`` value in the response  in the terminal - this is the hash of the transaction.
 We can query for the transaction with this command:

 ```
 basecli tx <INSERT HASH HERE>
 ```

-It will return the details of the transaction hash, such as how many coins were send and to which address, and on what block it occured
+It will return the details of the transaction hash, such as how many coins were send and to which address, and on what block it occured.

 That is the basic implementation of basecoin!

-## Clean up the basecoind and basecli data
+## Reset the basecoind blockchain and basecli data

 **WARNING:** Running these commands will wipe out any existing information in both the ``~/.basecli`` and ``~/.basecoind`` directories, including private keys.
+This should be no problem considering that basecoin is just an example, but it is always good to pay extra attention when you are removing private keys, in any scenario involving a blockchain.

 To remove all the files created and refresh your environment (e.g., if starting this tutorial again or trying something new), the following